ppierzchalka/firegarden/README.md

 The repository is organized as a monorepo with the following applications:

 1. **Frontend**: A Next.js application serving as the public-facing website
-2. **CMS**: A FireCMS integration for content management (admin access only)
+2. **CMS**: A content management system (currently in development)

-When built, both applications are bundled into a single deployable package for GitHub Pages.
+When built, the applications are deployed to Netlify.

 ## Content Architecture

-The site uses a fully dynamic content approach:
+The site currently uses a static content approach, with plans for dynamic content:

-- All content is fetched directly from Firebase at runtime
+- Currently using file-based content with plans to implement Firebase in the future
-- Dynamic rendering ensures content changes do not require redeployment
+- Future implementation will include dynamic rendering for content changes without redeployment
-- FireCMS provides a user-friendly interface for content management
+- A dedicated CMS interface for content management is planned
-- Role-based authentication restricts CMS access to administrators only
+- Role-based authentication will restrict CMS access to administrators only

 ## Security and Configuration

-This is a public repository, so all credentials and secrets are stored securely:
+For security best practices when using this template:

-- No sensitive information is committed directly to the repository
+- No sensitive information should be committed directly to the repository
-- Environment variables and secrets are managed through GitHub Secrets
+- Environment variables should be managed through Netlify Environment Variables for production
-- Deployment is handled through GitHub Actions pipeline

-This approach allows others to clone and reuse this project template without compromising security.
+- Local development should use a `.env.local` file (not committed to the repository)
+- See [Next.js Environment Variables documentation](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables) for implementation details

 ## Planned Features

 - Digital business card/resume (Phase 1)
 - Digital garden for notes and thoughts (Phase 2)
 - Portfolio section for projects (Phase 3)
+- CMS for easier content management (Phase 4)

 ## Development

 ### Prerequisites

-- Node.js (version specified in .nvmrc)
+- Node.js
-- Firebase account
+- pnpm (package manager)
-- GitHub account for deployment
+- Netlify account for deployment

 ### Getting Started

 1. Clone the repository
-2. Create a `.env.local` file based on `.env.example`
+2. Create a `.env.local` file (see `.env.example` for required variables)
-3. Install dependencies: `npm install`
+3. Install dependencies: `pnpm install`
-4. Start development server: `npm run dev`
+4. Start development server: `pnpm dev`

 ### Deployment

-The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
-The deployment process:
+The site is deployed to Netlify when changes are pushed to the main branch:

+1. Netlify detects changes in the repository
-1. Builds the Next.js application
+2. Builds the Next.js application specified by the environment variable
-2. Generates the necessary deployment files
-3. Deploys to the custom domain
+3. Deploys to your custom domain configured in Netlify

 ## License